 Coffee was first introduced to Myanmar (formerly Burma) in 1885 by British colonists, when missionaries established some small farms up around the city of Pyin Oo Lwin.
 Commercial production didn’t take off at first, and when the British left the coffee business went into a kind of enforced hibernation.
-The bulk of the coffee grown here during that time (mostly in Kachin, Mandalay, and Shan State – with smaller growing areas in Rakhine, Bago, and Mon) made its way across borders to China, Laos and Thailand via “unofficial” transactions.
+The bulk of the coffee grown here during that time (mostly in Kachin, Mandalay, and Shan State) made its way across borders to China, Laos and Thailand via “unofficial” transactions.

-Mandalay and Shan State produce the majority of the coffee in Myanmar.
+Mandalay and Shan State produce the majority of the coffee in Myanmar, but recently other regions (Chin State and Kachin State) have also started growing coffee..
 In Mandalay, most of the farmers own large estates, and produce washed coffee.
-Shan State producers are almost exclusively smallholders, most of whom own less than a hectare of land, and produce natural process coffees.
-Only about 60% of the coffee is exported, and it primarily goes to China, South Korea, Malaysia, and Japan.
+Shan State producers are almost exclusively smallholders, most of whom own less than a hectare of land.

 There are a few articles right here on the Atlas website with some detailed information about Myanmar coffee, including reports of Atlas’ visits.
 The map below also includes locations of many of the communities producing coffee, along with useful statistics for each group.